 2. Enable self check-in and check-out

 Three of the top ways to enable self check-in and check-out at your vacation rental property are smart locks, lockboxes, and keypads.
 The best smart locks offer the most features that allow you to see who is entering your property from anywhere in the world, as long as you have your smartphone with you.
 However, guests that don’t have smartphones or whose smartphones aren’t charged may have trouble getting into your property.
 A lockbox is a more traditional method of self check-in, but you may end up needing to replace keys and locks periodically.
 Finally, a keypad is easy to use and doesn’t require a smartphone.

 3. Invest in home automation systems

-To manage a vacation rental property remotely, you’ll need various home automation systems that you can control from wherever you happen to be at the time.
+To manage a rental property remotely, you’ll need various home automation for vacation rentals that you can control from wherever you happen to be at the time.
 This includes a smart thermostat to manage the temperature and use of heating and air conditioning, as well as smart lighting.

 The smart thermostat can be used to continuously monitor and control the temperature, or you can allow your guests to control the heat and air conditioning during their stay.
 Then, once they’ve checked out, you can adjust the temperature for maximum savings on your utility bill.